DSC-202-Cinescope/cinescope/README.md

 * optionally you may download the repo without git using the interface download link

-### The code base contains all the datasets, deployemnts, and code you will need to run Cinescope
+### The code base contains all the datasets, deployments, and code you will need to run Cinescope
 ```
 # Clone down our repository and enter the top of the tree
 git clone https://github.com/DSC-202-Cinescope/cinescope.git